All Episodes

 But another point that he made, Sarah Carter, is we don't want in this country anybody with unfettered power.

-And and that was the decision, the case best known for Antonin Scalia's long dissent, arguing the post-Watergate independent counsel statute was unconstitutional.
+And that was the decision, the case best known for Antonin Scalia's long dissent, arguing the post-Watergate Independent Counsel Statute was unconstitutional.

-Uh Chief Justice at the time, Rehnquist's opinion for the court, it upheld the statute, but it set forth limits that appears the Mueller investigation has exceeded X for for example the the post raid uh mandate expansion.
+Chief Justice at the time, Rehnquist's opinion for the court, it upheld the statute, but it set forth limits that appears the Mueller investigation has exceeded, for example, the post-raid mandate expansion.

-Uh it you couldn't have said it more clearly, Sean, and I know you've been hammering this home for weeks now uh on this, and especially on Rod Rosenstein Mandy and the concern that and his memorandum that allowed for that expansion post post what happened and and and and the manophore raid.
+I know you've been hammering this home for weeks now on this, and especially on Rod Rosenstein's mandate and the concern that and his memorandum that allowed for that expansion post, post what happened and the Manafort raid.

 So this is the reason why both Chairman Nunez as well as Trey Gowdy and others have been screaming mad about not having access to the full document, not being able to see all the details of Rosenstein's memorandum.